-We want to be able to assist when someone is in need.
+We want you to be able to assist when someone is in need.
 Thanks to people like you, we can.
-Your generosity helps us to assist others in times of despair by providing individual Advocacy and help people in the community understand their health rights and responsibilities.
+Your generosity helps us to assist others in times of despair by providing individual advocacy so that we are able to help people in the community understand their health rights and responsibilities.

 Here’s how you can help;

-The Health Consumers Council provide an individual advocacy service to approximately 700 West Australians each year.
+The Health Consumers’ Council WA provide an individual advocacy service to West Australians.

-In 2016, the demand for individual advocacy increased significantly, with the introduction of the new Mental Health Act.
+In recent years, the demand for individual advocacy has increased significantly, with the introduction of the Mental Health Act (2014), as well as the past few years of living through a pandemic.
 This resulted in 48% of HCC individual advocacy cases being for voluntary mental health patients.
-The increase in demand for services has not been matched with an increase of funding, noting a standard individual advocacy case costs around $390 from commencement to the time of resolution.
+The increase in demand for services has not been matched with an increase of funding, noting a standard individual advocacy case costs around $400 from commencement to the time of resolution.

 > Communicate with consumer

 > Share professional knowledge around navigating the health system

 > Offer a warm referral to appropriate organisation to assist with cases we cannot

 > Research case notes